Luis Franco (writer): Biography

 Soon Franco will emerge as a political writer, one seriously committed to the cause of communism.
-He was a Marxist of Trotskyite tendencies, co-founder of the political party known as Movimiento al Socialismo (MAS) in 1982.
-Franco also contributed in the 1950s to the Magazine Estrategia next to relevant figures of the local Trotskyite scene such as Perelman, Gallo, Milcíades Peña and Nahuel Moreno.
+He was a Marxist of Trotskyisttendencies, co-founder of the political party known as Movimiento al Socialismo (MAS) in 1982.
+Franco also contributed in the 1950s to the Magazine Estrategia next to relevant figures of the local Trotskyist scene such as Perelman, Gallo, Milcíades Peña and Nahuel Moreno.
 Very much a militant he refused to occupy posts in the university or academic world of the bourgeois which he condemned for its complicity with the system.
 Luis Franco worked until his very last days in Buenos Aires.
 Nelson Montes-Bradley recalls meeting the poet at Bar Savoy, a grill in the vicinity of the Congreso: “He was often by himself, writing on a Gloria notebook with his navy blue bic ball-pen”.
-According to his friend Carlos Penelas, Luis Franco died penniless on June 1, 1988 in a nursing home in Ciudadela, Buenos Aires province.
+According to his friend Carlos Penelas, Luis Franco died penniless on June 1, 1988, in a nursing home in Ciudadela, Buenos Aires province.